What To Do if You Get a Traffic Ticket

 - Get clear as to the reason for the ticket.
 Ask the officer why they pulled you over or gave you a ticket.
 For example, if they pulled you over for speeding, ask how they knew your speed (radar, etc.)

 - Check the ticket information.
-Make sure your personal information on the ticket is correct and it states the right offense.
+Make sure your personal information on the ticket is correct and that it states the right offense.
 Typically, a ticket will include your vehicle information, the time and location of the incident, identification of the officer who issued the ticket, and the specific violation.

 - Document the incident.
 Write down what happened during the incident, so you remember it in detail if you go to court.